PlayeRom/flightgear-addon-logbook/README.md

 # =============== EN ===============

 This add-on automatically keeps a log of your flights, saving each flight to a CSV file.
-It does not require any interference, just add an add-on to FlightGear.
+It does not require any additional user action, just add an add-on to FlightGear.

 ## Installation